GabrielScarpelinDiniz/PresentationTurmaDaPrevencao/document/gdd.md

 ````

 **Etapa 3 do desenvolvimento - Conteúdo dos livros**

-Para a implementação do conteúdo do livro dinâmico, a ideia foi a mesma dos casos
+&nbsp;&nbsp;&nbsp;&nbsp;Para a implementação do conteúdo do livro dinâmico, a ideia foi a mesma dos casos.
 Primeiramente, foi criado um arquivo JSON com a seguinte estrutura de dados:
 ````json
 [